We get to revisit the book of Esther today! Twice in one year, but totally different, too.

 Remember when I reviewed Hadassah: Queen Esther of Persia over the summer?
 I explained then that I had the unique privilege of doing both a sermon series at church And preview a book of Esther Bible study just before reading that fun novel?

 Well, this is it!
 I am so happy to introduce you to Aminata and the first Bible study in the Girls of Excellence series.

 *Please note that this post contains affiliate links, where at no extra cost to you, if you purchase through my link, I may receive a small percentage to help support this blogging ministry.
 I received a copy of this book from the author through one of the groups listed in my disclosure page.
 I chose to review it here and all thoughts are my own.
 You can read my full disclosure here.

 Royal: Life Lessons from the Book of Esther Bible Study

 What if you could unlock the secrets of being royal?

 As a child of the King, you are a princess.
 But after centuries of sin, we don’t always act as a princess should.
-Learn from Esther, the queen who saved her people and embrace your identity in Christ as a princess.
+Learn some important lessons from Esther, the queen who saved her people and embrace your identity in Christ as a princess.

 Get your copy here!

-Studying the Book of Esther ~ My Review
+Royal: Book of Esther Bible Study ~ My Review

-This study of Queen Esther was really good.
-I found it in-depth – comparable to many of the Big name ladies bible studies I’ve done through the years.
+This Esther book study was really good.
+I found it in-depth – comparable to many of the big name ladies bible studies I’ve done through the years.